 “Customers that have migrated from the legacy system are very excited about it, they comment about how easy it is to use.
 New customer trainings have gone from one hour to 10 minutes for almost all customers,“ Kemble says.
 “The enthusiasm of Samba’s customers is reflected in a 30% increase in the number of monitored drivers and we are now on track to double our total monitored drivers by the end of 2019.”

-Reflecting on the partnership with Pivotal, Guidette said, “Our product and engineering group is energized by the partnerships that they had with Pivotal and the methodologies and techniques and also the technologies that the partnership brought to Samba.
+Reflecting on the partnership with VMware Pivotal Labs, Guidette said, “Our product and engineering group is energized by the partnerships that they had with [VMware Pivotal Labs] and the methodologies and techniques and also the technologies that the partnership brought to Samba.
 It's allowed us to effectively recruit some superb talent.
 It allowed us to increase the productivity of existing excellent engineers and just generally drove a lot of excitement, enthusiasm and confidence in the project.”